 The challenge: The current system allows a property owner to remove or modify natural features through a site-by-site review by the City Planning Commission (CPC) without considering their relationship to the larger ecological context.
 Additionally, it is a one-size fits all approach for parcels of all sizes, land use or type of natural feature.
 Over time, this has resulted in inconsistent application of the rules and created unnecessary cost and time burden, especially for small homeowners.

 The proposed solution (withdrawn): Codify best practices and streamline the special districts rules to reflect updated environmental science and a more holistic approach to natural resource preservation with clear development standards resulting in better and more predictable outcomes.
 DCP convened working groups in Staten Island and the Bronx, including representatives from local institutions, homeowners, landscape architects, elected officials, local civics and environmental groups, and City agencies to shape the proposal over the last three years and establish core principles to guide the update.

-City Planning has been working with homeowners, architects and builders, environmentalists and elected officials on Staten Island for several years to make home improvement projects in the borough’s special natural districts less costly and burdensome for property owners.
-Based on feedback from the community, DCP will continue to seek clarity, on how to best achieve our shared goals of streamlining the rules and protecting the borough’s unique green neighborhoods.
-We look forward to continuing these conversations in the fall.
+DCP has been working with homeowners, architects and builders, environmentalists and elected officials on Staten Island for several years to make home improvement projects in the borough’s special natural districts less costly and burdensome for property owners.
+Based on input from the Staten Island community, advocacy groups and elected officials requesting further engagement, the application 190429ZMR, affecting Staten Island, was withdrawn on June 10, 2019.

 To create the proposal, DCP worked with stakeholders and conducted significant research since 2015.
-The Department of City Planning has held 13 working meetings with the advisory committee between April 2015 and April 2018:
+DCP held 15 working meetings with the advisory committee between April 2015 and March 2019.